 On Tuesday 19.11. within the MAST symposium, Jurij Krpan (MAST/Kersnikova)

-aquaforming ” while at 13.30 Robert Manchin will speak on ” Culture wars and wars for culture “.
+aquaforming ” while at 13.30 Robert Manchin has spoken on ” Culture wars and wars for culture “.

 Mon 18.11. – 10-16h – MAST symposium day 1 (obligatory for all workshop participants)

 Tue 19.11 – 10-16h – MAST symposium day 2 (obligatory for all workshop participants)

 Wed 20.11 – 10 – 16h – MAST workshop day 1

 Thu 21.11 – 10 – 16h – MAST workshop day 2